ndsa23/PRRGO/README.md

 2. Download the project via Github and unzip if necessary.

-3. Change the working directory to the project folder.
+3. Open a shell (Command Prompt, PowerShell, Terminal, or other) and change the working directory to the project folder.

 4. Check npm packages (these should be pre-installed already, but here they are just in case)
 * `cytoscape-dagre@2.5.0`